itu-bdsa/lecture-notes/sessions/swe_04/Slides.md

 ### Quiz

-Why would one change the simple class structure to the left into the more difficult ine to the right?
+Why would one change the simple class structure to the left into the more difficult one to the right?

 <table>
     <tr>